“Too big to fail — remember that term!” That was the prophetic warning issued from the Senate floor by Sen. Byron Dorgan (D-ND) on Nov. 4, 1999.

-The new legislation was signed into law by President Bill Clinton on November 12, 1999, paving the way for the creation of banking behemoths like Citigroup, Bank of America and J. P. Morgan Chase.
+The new legislation was signed into law by President Bill Clinton on Nov.
+12, 1999, paving the way for the creation of banking behemoths like Citigroup, Bank of America and JPMorgan Chase.
 Citigroup — born from the merger of Citicorp, a commercial bank, and Travelers Group, an insurance company that had recently acquired Salomon Smith Barney, one of the largest investment banks — was technically formed before Glass-Steagall was repealed.

-“I think we will in ten years time look back and say we should not have done that,” Dorgan said.
+“I think we will in 10 years time look back and say we should not have done that,” Dorgan said.